But first, what is equity release?

 You might be asking yourself this:

 Is Equity Release & The Whole Process For You?

 It’s a secure way to release money that will be repaid when you pass away or move into residential care.
 Its process is also straightforward and easy to understand.
 That said, here’s a comprehensive guide on the equity release application process.

 Typically, the equity release process can take between 4-6 weeks to be completed.

 However, there have been cases completed in just 18 days.
 This affords you peace of mind and the ability to use your equity release funds as needed as soon as possible.

 3 Core Factors Of The Equity Release Process

-Certain factors will ultimately affect your equity release process’s time scale, placing a delay on your application and hindering a timeous release of monies.
+Certain factors will ultimately affect the time scale of the equity release process, placing a delay on your application and hindering a fast release of monies.

-Naturally, you will want to allow your application to progress as timeously as possible.
+Naturally, you’ll want to allow your application to progress as timeously as possible.
 What factors, and how do you ensure your application for equity release is moving as fast as possible?
-What are these core factors?
+Let’s look at these core factors.

 1. Type Of Property

 Some equity release providers or lenders have specifications about your property.
 Some might deny an equity release plan if your property has a flat roof, for example, or if it’s in a high-flood area.

 Some might even have a problem with where the property is situated, for example, if it’s close to a commercial property or construction not built according to the right standard.
-If your property is also not made according to regulations, you might not get that plan.
+If your property is also not made according to regulations, you might face rejection.

 2. The Lender Involved

 As mentioned before, lenders differ.
-You’ll need to research all the different lenders out there to determine their requirements, terms, and conditions before deciding on one.
+You’ll need to research the different lenders out there to determine their requirements, terms, and conditions before deciding on one.
 Some lenders don’t offer any negative equity guarantee, which is quite essential, for example.